Propfan: Blade design

 Turboprops have an optimum speed below about 450 mi/h, because propellers lose efficiency at high speed, due to an effect known as wave drag that occurs just below supersonic speeds.
 This powerful drag has a sudden onset, and it led to the concept of a sound barrier when first encountered in the 1940s.
 This effect can happen whenever the propeller is spun fast enough that the blade tips approach the speed of sound.

 The most effective way to address this problem is by adding blades to the propeller, allowing it to deliver more power at a lower rotational speed.
-This is why many World War II fighter designs started with two or three-blade propellers but by the end of the war were using up to five blades; as the engines were upgraded, new propellers were needed to more efficiently convert that power.
+This is why many World War II fighter designs started with two or three-blade propellers but by the end of the war were using up to five blades; as engines with more power were introduced, new propellers were needed to more efficiently convert that power.
 Adding blades makes the propeller harder to balance and maintain, and the additional blades cause minor performance penalties due to drag and efficiency issues.
 But even with these sorts of measures, eventually the forward speed of the plane combined with the rotational speed of the propeller blade tips (together known as the helical tip speed) will again result in wave drag problems.
 For most aircraft, this will occur at speeds over about 450 mi/h.

 A method of decreasing wave drag was discovered by German researchers in 1935—sweeping the wing backwards.
 Today, almost all aircraft designed to fly much above 450 mi/h use a swept wing.
-Since the inside of the propeller is moving slower in the rotational direction than the outside, the blade is progressively more swept back toward the outside, leading to a curved shape similar to a scimitar - a practice that was first used as far back as 1909, in the Chauvière two-bladed wood propeller used on the Blériot XI.
+Since the inside of the propeller is moving slower in the rotational direction than the outside, the blade is progressively more swept back toward the outside, leading to a curved shape similar to a scimitar – a practice that was first used as far back as 1909, in the Chauvière two-bladed wood propeller used on the Blériot XI.
 (At the blade root, the blade is actually swept forward into the rotational direction, to counter the twisting that is generated by the backward swept blade tips.)
 The Hamilton Standard test propfan was swept progressively to a 39-degree maximum at the blade tips, allowing the propfan to produce thrust even though the blades had a helical tip speed of about Mach 1.15.